Currency: British Pound/GBP

 4. What subjects are discussed during small talk?

-Be observant, be topical, know your subject, know your clients interests.
+Be observant, be topical, know your subject and know your clients interests.

 5. What commodities play an important role in the country and to which countries does it export to and from which countries does it import from the most part?

-Motor Vehicles, Fuels, Technology, Agriculture, Steel, Recovered Materials.
+Motor Vehicles, Fuels, Technology, Agriculture, Steel and Recovered Materials

-France, the USA, Germany, the Netherlands, and China.
+To: France, the USA, Germany, the Netherlands and China

-b.
-Import Motor Vehicles, Fuels, Pulp & Paper, Timber for construction, FMCG, Agriculture, Steel, Energy.
+Motor Vehicles, Fuels, Pulp & Paper, Timber for construction, FMCG, Agriculture, Steel and Energy

-Russia, Germany, China, France, the USA, and Italy.
+From: Russia, Germany, China, France, the USA and Italy